Yeye7812-sbu/alx-low_level_programming/0x00-hello_world/README.md

 File 100-intel contains a script that generates the assembly code (Intel syntax) of a C code and save it in an output file

+File 101-quote.c contains a C program that prints exactly "and that piece of art is useful" - Dora Korpar, 2015-10-19", followed by a new line, to the standard error